daattali/daattali.github.io/_posts/2020-10-29-debugging-with-dean-1.md

 A few days ago, [a bug report](https://github.com/daattali/timevis/issues/103) was opened in one of my R packages {timevis}.
 I wasn't able to reproduce the issue, so I asked the submitter to share his exact input data.

 This was not unusual for me.
 Between all my packages, tutorials, and other online content, I'm often asked to look at a bug in a Shiny app.
-My clients also commonly ask me for help finding a bug in a complex app, and along with fixing the issue at hand, I've also developed a habit of sending them detailed emails with a walkthrough of my exact debugging process.
+My clients also commonly ask me for help troubleshooting and fixing bugs in their complex apps.
+Along with fixing the issue at hand, I've also developed a habit of sending them detailed emails with a walkthrough of my exact debugging process.
 I've received very positive feedback from these emails, and I've been told many times that I should share my debugging process with more people.

 ## A typical Saturday morning {#making}